projectriff/riff/RFCs/RFC-0: Lightweight RFC process.md

 ### Collaboration
 Comments and feedback should be provided on the PR and focus on the technical content.

-Authors must address all comments written by the deadline.
-This doesn't mean every comment and suggestion must be accepted and incorporated, but they must be carefully read and responded to.
+Authors should address all comments written by the deadline.
+This doesn't mean every comment and suggestion must be accepted and incorporated, but they should be carefully read and responded to.

 Every RFC has a lifecycle.
 The life cycle has the following phases:
 * **Active**: The RFC has been drafted and is open for comments.
 When making the PR, the doc should start out in this state.